deepankar27/Prompt_Organizer/README.md

 Use the helper.py file to use all these methods.

 ## Future ideas 💡
-1. Setup git integration
+1. Setup git integration.
-2. Design for multi-user use
+2. Design for multi-user use.
-3. Integration of data and OpenAI/ Custom LLM APIs for auto evaluation
+3. Integration of data and OpenAI/ Custom LLM APIs for auto evaluation.
-4. Need to evaluate possibility of integrations with MLops
+4. Need to evaluate possibility of integrations with MLops.

-All with ease of use
+All with ease of use.

 ## 🌟 Special Acknowledgments: Powered by ChatGPT 🌟